Here are 12 steps to follow when starting a knowledge management program. There are links to additional details for each step.

 1. Learn about the field of knowledge management, build expertise in it, and seek outside help.
-This is will allow you to learn from the experience of others, reuse the best ideas, and avoid the usual pitfalls.
+This will allow you to learn from the experience of others, reuse the best ideas, and avoid the usual pitfalls.

 2. Identify the top 3 objectives for the program, focusing on meeting the biggest needs of the organization.
 List the challenges and opportunities your KM program will address.
 These objectives align business direction with program goals.